 The group is fluid, with men and women being dismissed and others taking their places.
 Many have spoken to me about their frustration of waiting for a bed to open in an adult house.
 One was a patient named Marlene* who left and, three weeks later, returned.
 Formerly a Moose-enthusiast, she turned her head away as we walked in.

 We celebrate the holidays with cupcakes and Christmas cards.
 In July, on Moose’s birthday, we sing “Happy Birthday” with more cupcakes.
 Weekly, I offer a bit of conversation but mostly I bring them Moose who, for a speck of time, is a comfort.
 Now a settled seven-year old, he is obedient and patiently cuddles with anyone wanting to draw him close.
 He leans into their hugs, often collapsing onto his back, paws up and readily accepting the attention and petting.
 (For a dog, really, it may not ever be better than this.)

 And for me, what do I receive?
 Frequently, someone will look me straight in the eye and thank me for coming.
 Juliet* tells me “God bless you, Mary Dell.”
 My words fail me and I struggle to croak back, “God bless you, too.”
 My heart breaks for these men and women who face such serious health challenges.
-I wish them well when they confide that they are leaving and I pray they are successful.
+I wish them well when they confide that they are leaving and I hope they are successful.
 I pray for those who remain.
 Each Monday, I thank the group for being so friendly to Moose and me.
 He conveys his happiness with ears back and tail wags.
 I don’t have the words to express my deepest gratitude.

 His good deeds were also noted by The Container Store who chose him as one of ten, out of more than 600 entries, in their holiday It’s Better to Give contest.
-His story is included here.